NAV NAV

 1. Sign in to the Risk UI.

-2. Click the help icon Help icon, select the Developers drop-down, then select API Keys.
+2. From the navigation menu, click Tools, select the Developers drop-down, then select API keys.

 3. If an API Key is present, copy it.
 Alternatively, click Generate API Key and copy it.
 Use the API Key to authenticate the Entities endpoints and learn more about workflows in Workflows.